deepakcr7ms7/Health_Care_App/README.md

 proper interpretation.

 ## Objectives
-- To build disease classification models using
+- To build disease classification models using Deep Neural networks and Random Forrest Classifier
 - To preprocess images using CV2 and improve model performance
 - To integrate trained models and create an app using flask